synox/add-quik-video/README.md

 It adds the file directly into the Quik database.

 ### Is it safe to use?
 Not really.
 You might lose your files or creations.
+Use at your own risk.

  ### Quik does not start any more.
 What can I do?
 Force-Quit Quik and delete the file: